straktormedia/file-sharing-app/README.md

 The password is encrypted.
 Each user role has a different dashboard and permissions.
 Existing email/username on registration is not working correctly.
+Progress bar is giving an error althought it works.
+Some errors come with alert because of no time.
+Profile is at Welcome on the top left side.

 ## Setup Instructions